menu

 People

-The Treme Northeast neighborhood stands out for having an average per capita income lower than 98.6% of the neighborhoods in the United States.
+One of the unique characteristics of the Treme Northeast neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.6% of the neighborhoods in America.
 The Treme Northeast neighborhood also has a greater percentage of children living in poverty (91.0%) than found in 99.8% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, one of the most interesting things about the Treme Northeast neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 58.1% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 98.5% of the neighborhoods in America.